isomerpages/astar-nrp/_research/2f-assistive.md

 third_nav_title: Technical Focus Areas
 ---
 ## Overview
-Assistive robotics augments human capabilities for everyday work and life.
+Assistive Robotics are developed with the objectives to perform rehabilitation, assistive living for the elderly and augmentation of workers in physically demanding tasks.

 ## Projects under Assistive Robotics